hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/ebay/shop.md

 # No functions or classes are present in the provided code.
 #  Therefore, no tests can be written.
 A stub is provided
-#  for demonstration purposes if a function were present.
+#  for demonStartion purposes if a function were present.

 def test_stub_function_valid_input():